Neraud/home-server/docs/Authentication_authorization.md

 Instead, I've developed a custom script to perform the LDAP Authentication.
 It is enabled by default, and filers on the `app_groups` `nodered`.

+### Grafana

+Grafana natively supports LDAP Authentication.
+LDAP users are allowed to access the dashboards in View mode.
+Members of the `app_groups` `grafana` are given Admin access.

+The default `admin` account is still created.
+It can safely be removed once logged in with an LDAP account